 Hepatoscintigraphy.
 For radionuclide study of the reticuloendothelial system of the liver, colloidal solutions with particles labeled with 99 m Tc are used as radiopharmaceuticals.
 After intravenous administration of the drug, a series of images of the liver is obtained, on which the degree of vascularization of the organ, the activity of stellate reticuloendotheliocytes, topography and anatomical and morphological structure of the organ are assessed.
-Normally, the distribution of radiopharmaceuticals in the liver is a slight decrease in the accumulation of the gallbladder bed, where there is a slight decrease in the accumulation of radiopharmaceuticals.
+Normally, the distribution of radiopharmaceuticals in the liver is quite uniform, with the exception of the area of the gallbladder bed, where there is a slight decrease in the accumulation of radiopharmaceuticals.
 In addition to the visual assessment of scintigrams, there are also a number of quantitative indicators that help in the differential diagnosis of various pathological processes in the liver.